 Corfo is also taking the legal steps to ensure the full disclosure of current accounts, fund transfers, deposits and other financial transactions undertaken by Inverlink's former chief executive Enzo Bertinelli and other directors of the disgraced group including chairman Eduardo Monasterio, Ignacio Wulf and Francisco Edwards.

-Corfo has also pushed the US courts for the legal right to question executives from two other banks, Banco de Chile in New York and Bank of New York, with respect to their dealings with Inverlink.
+Corfo has also pushed the US courts for the legal right to question executives from two other banks, Banco de Chile's New York branch and Bank of New York, with respect to their dealings with Inverlink.